Service dogs are a necessity for many, but they can be difficult for the average person to afford.

 - Take out a personal loan.
-If financial assistance from a nonprofit isn’t available, you could take out a personal loan to obtain a service dog.
+If financial assistance from a nonprofit isn’t available, you could take out a personal loan up to $50,000 to obtain a service dog.

 - Find a grant.
 A number of organizations, including Assistance Dogs International and Service Dogs for America, help people with disabilities find service dogs for little or no cost.